jijihohococo/ichi-orm/README.md

 ```

-The default path for observer is "app/Observers".
-You can also change this in "ichi" file.
+The default directory for observers is "app/Observers".
+You can also change this in the "ichi" file.

 ```php